moliusimon/csdm/README.md

 This is the source code used to perform the experiments on face alignment for the following paper, to be published on december 2016 to the Asian Conference in Computer Vision:

-Continuous Supervised Descent Method forFacial Landmark Localisation, M. Oliu, C. Corneanu, L. Jeni, T. Kanade, S. Escalera.
+Continuous Supervised Descent Method forFacial Landmark Localisation, M. Oliu, C. Corneanu, L. Jeni, J. Cohn, T. Kanade, S. Escalera.
 ACCV 2016

 There you will find a complete description of the method and experimental results.